ThomasVrancken/info9023-mlops/README.md

-# INFO9023 - Machine Learning Systems Design
+# INFO9023 - Machine Learning Systems Design [spring 2023]

 The course of Machine Learning System Designs (or MLOps) aims at enabling students to truly build fully functional "user-ready" ML systems.
 It will look at the whole lifecycle of building a real world ML application.
 At the end of the course, students will be familiar with key tools and frameworks of MLOps.